aidsrentfree/aidsrentfree.github.io/docs/fridaids.md

 ![](https://files.catbox.moe/emvv4q.jpg)
 {: .center}

->*Vanna snatched the bottle of booze from his hand with neither the grace of a monarch or a lady, and drank it down in several impressive gulps, utilizing her incredible demon constitution.
+>*Vanna snatched the bottle of booze from his hand with neither the grace of a monarch or a lady, and drank it down in several impressive gulps, utilizing her incredible demonic constitution.
 The tiger-headed demon stared at him as he knelt, still glaring, but bleary-eyed, as she tore into a steak without breaking eye-contact.
-She hiccuped briefly, then emotionally hissed at him "H-how dare you speak to me as you did.
+She hiccuped briefly, then emotionally hissed at him "H-how dare you speak to me as you did in front of the council.
 You think our past means you can act above your station and... and wait, what are-- Stop that!
 What the hell!" she blurted out quickly, as Rana wordlessly stood up, and began slowly undressing before her.
-Vanna was so utterly confused by the sudden moved that she didn't know how to process the rapidly changing scene, the rapidly emptied bottle of heavy liquor doing nothing to help.
+Vanna was so utterly confused by the sudden move that she didn't know how to process the rapidly changing scene, the expertly emptied bottle of heavy liquor doing nothing to help.
 Rana stared over his fearsome mistress as he undressed, gazing at her soft, orange-white fur, streaked artfully with black stripes, her simultaneously muscular and feminine frame, her deep amber eyes, and realized that deep down, he wanted this too.*

 Rakshasa's are animal-featured demons that have long inhabited the Indian sub-continent.
 In ancient Mythology, the terrible demon king Ravanna ruled over the destroyed fortress island of Lanka.
 In this story, his daughter has begun her quest to rekindle her fallen father's tyrannical, violent legacy, though her greatest obstacle may be her closest companion, who the young tigress shares an incredible, and increasingly close bond with.